Esri/arcgis-maps-sdk-unity-samples/xr_sample_project/Assets/SampleViewer/Samples/XRTableTop/readme.md

-# Explore the World In Table Top VR
+# Explore the World In Table Top XR

 Move around in an ArcGIS World using Virtual Reality to move and fly through different cities
 ![Image of XR Table Top](XRTableTop.png)

 ## How to use the sample

-There are two ways to use this headset, Desktop VR and Android VR.
-This sample utilizes the OpenXR framework and supports the following headsets/devices for **Desktop VR**:
+There are two ways to use this headset, Desktop and Android XR.
+This sample utilizes the OpenXR framework and supports the following headsets/devices for **Desktop XR**:
 - Meta Rift
 - Meta Rift S
 - Meta Quest